 Win Probability Scoring:

 The most efficient RFP responses come from teams with clearly defined roles and decision-making authority.
-Here's the structure we've seen work across hundreds of successful proposals:
+Here's the structure that works across successful proposals:

 Core Team Composition:

-The key insight: proposal teams with a single decision-maker and documented approval authority complete responses 40% faster than those requiring consensus from multiple stakeholders at each stage.
+Proposal teams with a single decision-maker and documented approval authority complete responses more efficiently than those requiring consensus from multiple stakeholders at each stage.

 For complex technical RFPs (security questionnaires, technical due diligence), consider using a strategic content library approach where SMEs pre-approve responses that can be reused across similar questions.

 Most RFP failures aren't due to poor content—they result from compressed timelines that force last-minute rushes.
-Based on analyzing response timelines across 5,000+ proposals, here's the optimal time allocation for a typical 30-day RFP cycle:
+Here's the optimal time allocation for a typical 30-day RFP cycle:

 Days 1-3: Discovery and Planning (10% of timeline)